Kinga of Poland: Legend

 Legend has it that Kinga threw her engagement ring into the Aknaszlatina salt mine in what was then Hungary.
 The ring miraculously traveled along with salt deposits to Wieliczka, where it was rediscovered.
 On this spot the miners erected a statue of Saint Kinga, carved entirely from salt, which is 101 meters under the Earth's surface.

+St.Kinga Chapel

+Located in the Wieliczka salt mine 331 feet or 101 meters below the surface sits a chapel dedicated to St.Kinga.
+Kinga is recognized as the patron Saint of salt miners and the chapel is completely carved out of salt.In the chapel in contains and depicts many religious figures and traditions.
+Along with a salt statue of Kinga there are more such as Pope John Paul, Saint Joseph, Saint Clement, and our lady of Lourdes.